1. When can I register?

 2. What courses are available?

-A list of all open SMS courses can be found here.
+A list of all open SMS graduate and undergraduate courses can be found here.
+The SMS graduate course guides are available here.
 For graduate courses outside of the department, you must seek permission from the Program Director via a special electives form to confirm the course will apply to your degree and if the courses is closed to non-majors, you must seek permission from the outside department itself to enroll.
+All university courses can be found here.

 3. How do I register?